Towards Scalable Oversight via Partitioned Human Supervision¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ — Highly original problem formulation; the first application of complementary labels to AI alignment.
+- Novelty: ⭐⭐⭐⭐⭐ — Highly original problem setting; first application of complementary labels in AI alignment.

-- Writing Quality: ⭐⭐⭐⭐⭐ — Theoretical derivations are rigorous and experimental design is well-structured.
+- Writing Quality: ⭐⭐⭐⭐⭐ — Rigorous theoretical derivation and sound experimental design.

 - Value: ⭐⭐⭐⭐⭐ — Provides a practical and feasible solution for scalable oversight of superhuman tasks.